mikegreber/SkipList/README.md

 #### skip_list.h
    - contains the skip list template data structure.

+#### skip_list_test.h
+   - contains the skip list wrapped to implement the sorted_list.h interface for performance comparison.

 #### sorted_linked_list.h
    - contains a template for a sorted linked list using std::list along with std::find algorithms for performance comparison.